aerojam95/aws-eks-platform/kubernetes-manifests/traefik-ingress-controller/README.md

-# Deployment of Kubernetes objects on the EKS cluster
+# Deployment of Traefik ingress controller Kubernetes objects on the EKS cluster

 ## Pre-requisites
 1. Get relevant AWS credentials (Access Key and Access Secret) to apply terraform locally or input credentials into the relevant Pipeline variables